 Early days still, and I do have the worry at the back of my mind she might be “evicted” if her funds ever run out, but we’ll cross that bridge when we come to it.
 For someone who worked up until retirement age from the time she left school however (bar a 3-year break to have me), and lived a simple life, it’s just what she deserves.
 She is a very sociable lady and unlike many more free-spirited old folk, was born to abide by ‘the rules’ and take part in whatever is thrown her way, so I’m hopeful it will all work out.
 I still feel uneasy about the fact such care should be for all, but sadly that’s a massive issue which will continue to challenge our governments for some time to come.

 As for the music clip, this weekend we commemorate the 100th anniversary of Armistice Day which signified the end of the First World War.
 I’m therefore going to choose something from the vast back catalogue of war-time favourites.
 My mum is off to a tea party this afternoon where they will no doubt be treated to such music.
 There is nothing good about war and so many young men on both sides lost their lives, but when times are tough, the sound of a big band always raised spirits and morale.
 During the Second World War, Glenn Miller and His Orchestra was a firm favourite with the troops (and is a firm favourite with myself), so it’s going to be something from him.
-Here is A String of Pearls from 1942.
+Here is Little Brown Jug from 1939.

 Welcome to this occasional series where I am attempting a virtual journey around the 50 States of America in song.
 For anyone new to this place, I have a continuous route map where I enter and leave each state only once.
 Suggestions for the next leg always welcome!